yeldaaa/portfolio/README.md

 ## Projects

 ### 1. Bus Booking GUI
-My team and I developed a bus booking GUI four our project submission using only Python and JSON for data capturing.
+My team and I developed a bus booking GUI for our project submission using only Python and JSON for data capturing.
 Here's a glimpse to how our GUI looked like.

 Login Page